lazywithclass/learning/to-study/obsidian-vault/not-sorted/videos-to-sort.md

 "Is mathematics invented or discovered?", given that those three arrived to the same conclusions to the "decision problem" independently one could argue that it's discovered.

-Propositions as types: Propositions in logic -> types in a programming language<br />
+Propositions as types: Propositions in logic -> types in a programming language\
-Proofs in logic -> programs in programming language<br />
+Proofs in logic -> programs in programming language\
 Simplifications of proofs -> evaluation of programs

 Curry-Howard correspondence